devleaks/followthegreens/docs/beta.md

 # Notes to Beta Testers

-Release 2 adds VERY little change.
+Release 2 adds VERY little changes.

 Code has been refactored heavily but not changed.